Spiral to GEO Using an Optimal Finite Maneuver

 Set the Run Mode to Optimize via direct transcription.

-1. Locate the In the Problem Execution section.
+1. Locate the Run Mode drop-down list in the Problem Execution panel.

 2. Set the Run Mode to Optimize via direct transcription.

-Before you run this model, let's confirm that you are using your custom engine model, "MyEngine."
+Before you run this model, confirm that you are using the correct engine model.

 2. Confirm the Engine Model is set to MyEngine.